Liqwid-Labs/agora/docs/tech-design/proposals.md

 #### Draft phase

-During the draft phase, the proposal script has been created.
+During the draft phase, a new UTXO at the proposal script  has been created.
 At this stage, only votes in favor of co-signing the draft are counted.
 For the proposal to transition to the voting phase, a threshold of GT will have to be staked backing the proposal.
 This threshold will be determined on a per-system basis and could itself be a 'governable' parameter.

 #### Voting phase

 In the voting phase, users may utilise their stakes to vote in-favour or in-opposition to a proposal.
-This adds their public key to the proposal.
-There is potential for contention within the system and therefore may have to be rate-limited.
+This will add their vote to the relevant count.
+There is potential for contention within the system and therefore voting on proposals may have to be rate-limited.
 The method by which a user's stakes are weighted and the thresholds required for proposals to pass are determined on a per-protocol basis.

 #### Lock phase